 1.1.
 What Your LaCie Drive Can Do

-- Daisy-chain digital video cameras directly to the drive. - Connects to all of the FireWire standard interfaces. - Back up your computers' internal hard drive. - Store and exchange data between several computers.
+- Connects to all of the FireWire and USB standard interfaces. - Back up your computers' internal hard drive. - Store and exchange data between several computers. - Daisy-chain FireWire/iLink/DV devices directly to the drive.